Online and Blended Degree Programs

 With CLEP a student can earn college credit for what he or she already knows by passing a 90-minute examination.
 CLEP examinations measure knowledge of the material usually covered in various classes during the first two years of college.
 Visit the CLEP website to find an open test center near you.

-Click to view a list of Pace University's Required CLEP scores and the course credits awarded for each CLEP exam.
+Click to view a list of Pace University's Required CLEP scores (PDF) and the course credits awarded for each CLEP exam.